 As the leader of the men walked, he found himself entering some pretty quite areas.
 Not a single sound came about, that was except for the slightly loud footsteps he was making.
 As such, he then began to loudly whisper, “Come out, come out, wherever you are.”

 Still, there was no sound, not one that came from anywhere else except — from his own feet; not even the lantern was at any reliability.

 It was not until at least three minutes later that he finally decided to give up.
 He walked right back over to the elderly looking man, who just so happened to be simply standing around.
 But then, something else caught his attention.

 “Thanks for stoppin’ by,” the elderly looking man spoke out.

 The leader of the men, however, did not take that farewell in acceptance.
 As instead, he turned around and slowly re-entered the dim house.

 The elderly looking man began gawking.
 “What’re you doin’ now?”

 “Shut your mouth,” the leader of the men firmly said to him.
 As such, he looked down onto the wooden floor, as he quickly noticed that one part of it just so happened to have a carpet lying over it.
 He walked up to and moved the carpet over to the left-hand-side with his foot.
 Right then and there, he saw what appeared to be a trap door; not only that, it also appeared to be snapped shut.
 To which, he knelt down and slid the knob open.
 After opening the door itself, the leader of the men was amused on what he had found.
 “Well look what we have here?”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Liam Barath-LaneWrite a Review